anoma/nspec/docs/preface.md

 in what we *currently* call _idealized Anoma_ (v0.3-ish).
-Anoma specs takes a page out of the proverbial book of formal methods, but first and foremost, the purpose of complementing English language prose with juvix code and formal languages is mathematical rigour in the Anoma specs.
+Anoma specs takes a page out of the proverbial book of formal methods, but first and foremost, the purpose of complementing English language prose with Juvix code and formal languages is mathematical rigour in the Anoma specs.

 ## Use of Juvix